jpalioto/ctn_core/CONTRIBUTING.md

 MIT License.
 Use CTN for research, benchmarking, experimentation, tooling, or applied work.
 Please cite the repo if you extend or publish on CTN.

----

-If you want, I can also:

-* update `EXPERIMENTAL_DESIGN.md` to match the new style
-* produce a sample `archetypes.yaml`
-* generate a CONTRIBUTORS.md with structural roles
-* write a short DOE guide for CTN testers